Updated July 2017 with new insights and tips on mobile sales tools for dealers and distributors.

 But he ends with, “Of course, you’ll need the data to prove it.”

 So, how can companies prove that the impact of marketing on sales is a paramount contribution?

-Marketers, who have embraced mobile sales apps and deployed them for their sales teams enjoy increased sales performance, while specifically quantifying their contribution to the bottom line.
+For example, Marketers, who have embraced mobile sales apps and deployed them for their sales teams, enjoy increased sales performance, while specifically quantifying their contribution to the bottom line.

 Probably the most important benefit, however, is improving the buying experience for their customers!